State College False Identification to Law Enforcement, 18 Pa.C.S. 4914

 The Fake ID charge is also a little worse than other non-violent misdemeanor charges because it is considered a crimen falsi offense.
 Crimen falsi means a crime involving dishonesty, so this charge is grouped with forgery and theft.
 Employers and landlords are more concerned with this type of conviction because they don’t trust someone that is dishonest.

-If you have been charged with False Identification to Law Enforcement or other criminal offenses in the State College or surroundings areas, contact JD Law for a free consultation.
-Email or call at (814) 689-9139.
+If you have been charged with False Identification to Law Enforcement or other criminal offenses in the State College or surroundings areas, contact an experienced State College Fake ID attorney at JD Law for a free consultation.
+Email or leave a message at (814) 689-9139.